 If you want to practice gratitude, try stopping yourself at certain moments throughout the day and isolate the things you’re grateful for.
 This can be anything – the only requirement is that it has to be something you’re genuinely grateful for.
 Don’t force anything, and don’t pretend.
 For gratitude to work, it has to be grounded in honesty.
 You might feel thankful for your friends or family, or for a healthy body, or for the companionship of a dog or cat.
 You might feel grateful for your home, or for the dinner you’re looking forward to later, or for the fact you have access to clean water.

 It might be a small step, but true feelings of gratitude have the power to change your emotional state and bring you to a place of emotional balance.
-If you like, you might want to start keeping a gratitude journal, which can help keep you focused on those small little positives in life, and value what you have.
-To find out more about keeping a gratitude journal, you might want to read this article from Shutterfly.
+If you find it useful to record your thoughts, you might want to start keeping a gratitude journal, which can help keep you focused on those small little positives in life.
+We’ve written about the power of journaling, and you can find out how to keep find a gratitude journal specifically on the Shutterfly website.

 5. Stay connected

-Even something as simple as having a weekly phone call with a friend or family member can help you manage your emotions and feel more balanced.
+Something as simple as having a weekly phone or video call with a friend or family member can help you manage your emotions and feel more balanced.
 When you’re overwhelmed, stressed or anxious, having someone to reach out to is important.
 Talking about your feelings with someone you trust can make you feel secure, which can in turn help you feel calmer and more positive.

 Growing your social circle is another way to feel connected to people.
-It might be harder to meet new people at the moment, but it’s still possible to make new friends and forge meaningful connections.
-If you’re feeling isolated, or would like to widen your social circle, have a read of our article on how to meet new people in the current climate.
+If you’re looking to make new friends and forge meaningful connections. you might find our article 7 ways to meet new people useful.
 Whether you join a neighbourhood hub, sign up for friendship apps, or even think about online dating, there are many ways you can cultivate connections with people, make new friends, and know that you’re not alone.

 6. Prioritise self-love

-At stressful times, when our emotions are running wild, it can be easy to forget to be kind to yourself.
-When you’re feeling low, it can be tempting to feel frustrated, to blame yourself, or to think that if only you were stronger, tougher, or more resilient, you wouldn’t be feeling like this.
+When you feel low, it can be easy to forget to be kind to yourself.
+It can be tempting to feel frustrated, blame yourself, or to think that if only you were stronger, tougher, or more resilient, you wouldn’t be feeling like this.
 But these are the times when it’s most important that we prioritise self-love and take care of ourselves, so try not to beat yourself up.
 Negative feelings exist for a reason.
 If you’re feeling emotions of anger, sadness, or loneliness, remind yourself that these feelings are perfectly valid, and there’s no shame in them.

 Taking care of yourself and practicing self-love is an important way to boost your emotional health and wellbeing.
 A good way to practice self-love is to make a list of all the things that make you feel good, and then ensure you do at least one thing every day.
 It doesn’t matter what the act is – it could be having a bath, going for a run, watching a feel-good movie, drawing or painting, having a glass of wine, or even singing along to your favourite song.
 If this strikes a chord, you may like this article that one of our Coaching Partners, Marian, recently wrote on how to bring more joy into your life.
 When you intentionally do something that makes you feel great, you’re reducing your stress levels and helping yourself feel more confident, capable, and calm.